-- (1) The U.S. dollar amounts represent translations of yen amounts at the rate of ¥117.48 which was the noon buying rate in New York City for cable transfers in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York prevailing as of March 31, 2006. - (2) Of total equity method net loss of ¥5,625 million for the fiscal year ended March 31, 2003, ¥5,514 million was based on unaudited financial information made publicly available by Crosswave Communications Inc. ("Crosswave") and the impairment loss on investment and deposits for Crosswave was determined to be the amount required to reduce the carrying amount of investment in and deposits for Crosswave at March 31, 2003 to zero.
+(1) The U.S. dollar amounts represent translations of yen amounts at the rate of ¥117.56 which was the noon buying rate in New York City for cable transfers in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York prevailing as of March 31, 2007.

+(2) Of total equity method net loss of ¥5,625 million for the fiscal year ended March 31, 2003, ¥5,514 million was based on unaudited financial information made publicly available by Crosswave Communications Inc. ("Crosswave") and the impairment loss on investment and deposits for Crosswave was determined to be the amount required to reduce the carrying amount of investment in and deposits for Crosswave at March 31, 2003 to zero.
 The audit report of Deloitte Touche Tohmatsu in respect of our financial statements as of and for the fiscal year ended March 31, 2003 was qualified as to the effects of such adjustments, if any, as might have been determined to be necessary if sufficient evidence regarding the equity method loss, the impairment loss on investment, advance to and deposits for Crosswave and the related summary information of Crosswave for the year ended March 31, 2003 was available.
-As described elsewhere in this annual report, Crosswave filed a voluntary petition for corporate reorganization proceedings in Japan in August 2003 and has not prepared audited financial statements for the year ended March 31, 2003 or other sufficient evidence of its results of operations to permit the independent registered public accounting firm to issue an audit report on our financial statements as of and for the year ended March 31, 2003 without such qualification. - (3) We conducted a 1 to 5 stock split effective on October 11, 2005.
-The per share data is calculated based on the assumption that the stock split was made at the beginning of the fiscal year ended March 31, 2002. - (4) In April 2000, we issued 1.75 percent unsecured convertible yen notes due March 2005 in the aggregate principal amount of ¥15,000 million.
-In November 2003 and June 2004, we repurchased and cancelled a portion of the aforementioned notes, in the aggregate principal amount of ¥3,168 million and ¥744 million, respectively.
-We redeemed the remainder of the unsecured convertible notes in March 2005. - (5) Further information regarding capital expenditures, including capitalized leases and a reconciliation to the most directly comparable U.S. GAAP financial measure can be found below. - (6) Operating income (loss) as a percentage of total revenues.
+As described elsewhere in this annual report, Crosswave filed a voluntary petition for corporate reorganization proceedings in Japan in August 2003 and has not prepared audited financial statements for the year ended March 31, 2003 or other sufficient evidence of its results of operations to permit the independent registered public accounting firm to issue an audit report on our financial statements as of and for the year ended March 31, 2003 without such qualification.

+- (3) We conducted a 1 to 5 stock split effective on October 11, 2005.
+The per share data is calculated based on the assumption that the stock split was made at the beginning of the fiscal year ended March 31, 2003.
+We did not declare any dividends during the five year period presented.
+On June 26, 2007, our shareholders approved the payment of a cash dividend to shareholders of record as of March 31, 2007 of ¥1,500 per share, an aggregate amount of ¥306 million. - (5) Further information regarding capital expenditures, including capitalized leases and a reconciliation to the most directly comparable U.S. GAAP financial measure can be found below. - (6) Operating income (loss) as a percentage of total revenues.